China says Nobel-winning dissident Liu Xiaobo in 'critical condition'

 Some supporters, who had said the Western doctors' remarks helped clear a major hurdle for Liu and his family to leave China, called the latest hospital statement "politicized."

-"It's a strong rejection to the foreign specialists' conclusion, indicating that the Chinese government is not going to cave in under outside pressure," said Hu Jia, a leading Chinese human rights activist who has known Liu's wife for years and has served prison terms for his own advocacy.
+"It's a strong rejection of the foreign specialists' conclusion, indicating that the Chinese government is not going to cave in under outside pressure," said Hu Jia, a leading Chinese human rights activist who has known Liu's wife for years and has served prison terms for his own advocacy.

 Pressure on China